Risk Management Plan

 Physical risks

-Physical risks are risks that relate to the physical space your business operates.
+Physical risks are risks that relate to the physical space in which your business operates.
 Physical risks are often known as building risks.
 One of the most common examples is fire.
 To manage physical risks (as well as the risks they pose to your employees), all businesses must take the necessary safety precautions.
-This includes installing fire alarms and smoke detectors throughout the office, making sure all exits are marked, ensuring all team members know the exit locations and address of the building to give a 911 operator, and installing a sprinkler system for additional protection.
-It’s also important to have a clear emergency plan that employees are informed of, detailing how and when to leave the building in case of an evacuation.

 Location risks

-Location risks share some similarities to physical risks, except they do not take place in your office space but rather near it.
-Examples of location risks include nearby fires, floods, earthquakes, tornadoes, hurricanes, storms, or other natural disasters.
-Prioritizing the safety of your employees is crucial.
 Therefore, your business’s risk management plan should involve employees familiarizing themselves with the local streets around the office.
 Certain individuals should also be tasked with keeping a sufficient supply of fuel in their vehicles.
-In addition, liability or commercial property insurance could be helpful to mitigate the financial impact of location risks.
+In addition, liability or commercial property insurance could be helpful to mitigate the financial impact of a location risk event.

 Human risks

 Another common type of risk is human risk.
 There are many types of human risk.
 For example, employees suffering from alcohol or drug abuse may pose a risk to your organization.
-(Pro tip: contact BrokerLink to learn more about insurance options as some business policies may provide partial coverage for the cost of treatment or rehabilitation.)
+Pro tip: contact BrokerLink to learn more about insurance options, as some business policies may provide partial coverage for the cost of treatment or rehabilitation.

 Finally, illnesses or injuries in the workforce are two more examples of human risks.
 Businesses should have backup personnel ready to take on the workload of another employee if they are unable to carry on due to a health-related issue.